The following diagram summarizes Shiboken’s role in the Qt for Python project.

 Enable heuristics to detect parent relationship on return values.
 For more info, check Return value heuristics.

 Avoid the use of the ‘#define protected public’ hack.

-If a class have an isNull() const method, it will be used to compute the value of boolean casts
+If a class has an isNull() const method, it will be used to compute the value of boolean casts (see Bool Cast).

 Specify the supported api version used to generate the bindings.

 Do not generate any code, just the documentation.

 Semicolon separated list of type system entries (classes, namespaces, global functions and enums) to be dropped from generation.
 Values are fully qualified Python type names (‘Module.Class’), but the module can be omitted (‘Class’).

 A comma-separated list of keywords for conditional typesystem parsing (see Conditional Processing).

 Use the global headers passed on the command line in generated code.